akash-az/next-js-notes/README.md

 ```

-## creating apis in nect js
+## creating apis in next js

-if w e create any file in app folder with the name route.js it will be treated as an API
+* if we create any file in app folder with the name route.js it will be treated as an API
+** we can accept dynamic values from url variable , body, query param